- 18-42 aged mental patients,before and after psychotherapy, Netherlands, 199?

 - Authors's Label

-- Sense of fulfilment: Life Regard Index Fulfillment
+- Earlier sense of purpose: Life Regard Index Framework

 - Our Classification

-i.
-Other people seem to feel better about their lives than I do.
+n.
+Other people seem to have a much better idea of what they want to do with their lives than I do.

 Observed Relation with Happiness